Habitat Advocate Classes

 Do I need to take the prerequisite to take the other classes?

-The first class, Habitat Advocates: Building Biodiversity in our Community, required before taking any other classes, whether you wish to complete the certificate or just take individual classes.
+The first class, Habitat Advocate: Building Biodiversity in our Community, is required before taking most of the other classes, whether you wish to complete the certificate or just take individual classes.
 Having the shared experience of this first class will help to build common language and essential baseline knowledge for all future classes whether you’re an expert or new to ecological gardening.
+There are several classes that do not require the prerequisite: Native Garden Design for Stormwater Management and Green Mulch – Native Plants for Layered Landscape Design as well as the three Art + Culture classes.

 How does the certification work?

-Anyone completing all ten classes and the final Native Garden Design and Build class qualifies to be a certified Habitat Advocate.
-The ten classes will be offered each year so that you can slowly work towards completing the certification over time if you do not wish to sign up for all of the classes in one season.
+Anyone completing all 10 classes and the final Native Garden Design Capstone class qualifies to be a certified Habitat Advocate.
+They will be offered each year so that you can slowly work towards completing the certification over time if you do not wish to sign up for all of the classes in one season.

 Can I sign up for individual classes?

 Yes!
-Participation in individual classes is welcome with the exception of the Native Garden Design and Build class, which is a final demonstration of skills and experience for the certification.
+Participation in individual classes is welcome with the exception of the Native Garden Design Capstone, which is a final demonstration of skills and experience for the certification.

 How old do you need to be to participate?